alejorrojas/WeatherApp-Proyect/README.md

 <img src='src\assets\Header.png'/>

-# WeatherApp
+<h1>WeatherApp<h1/>

-<h1>This is a personal WeatherApp proyect.
-Build with React, Redux, TypeScript, HTML and CSS<h1/>
+This is a personal WeatherApp proyect.
+Build with React, Redux, TypeScript, HTML and CSS

 ## Deployment